 Kentucky Emergency Management/Office of the Governor

-Gov. Beshear has also requested a disaster declaration for Kentucky’s farm families from Agriculture Secretary Tom Vilsack, and directed the temporary suspension of restrictions on certain motor carriers and utility vehicles delivering disaster relief supplies.
-In addition, he implemented an executive order to protect consumers from price gouging.
+Last week, the Governor requested a major disaster declaration from the President of the United States for Individual Assistance, Disaster Unemployment Assistance, Crisis Counseling, Public Assistance, Hazard Mitigation and Small Business Administration disaster loans.
+In addition, Gov. Beshear requested a disaster declaration for Kentucky’s farm families from Agriculture Secretary Tom Vilsack, and directed the temporary suspension of restrictions on certain motor carriers and utility vehicles delivering disaster relief supplies.

 Federal Emergency Management Agency (FEMA) representatives continue damage assessments.
 The federal teams work alongside representatives from KyEM, small business administration and local emergency management.
 These joint assessment teams will assess all damages to infrastructure, businesses and homes in each county with a disaster declaration in order to calculate the magnitude of loss.
 The total assessments will help determine the level of federal disaster relief.